ChristianSi/lytspel/README.md

   vowel is considered stressed, e.g. «errer» ‹error›.

 If these rules fail to correctly predict the stress, an acute accent is added on top of the stressed vowel.
-If the vowel has two letters, the accent is added on top of the first one, e.g. «maintáin, uenéek» ‹maintain, unique›.
+If this vowel has two letters, the accent is added on top of the first one, e.g. «maintáin, uenéek» ‹maintain, unique›.